simdjson/simdjson/doc/parse_many.md

 ### Threads

-But how can we make use of threads?
+But how can we make use of threads if they are available?
 We found a pretty cool algorithm that allows us to quickly identify the  position of the last JSON document in a given batch.
 Knowing exactly where the end of the batch is, we no longer need for stage 2 to finish in order to load a new batch.
 We already know where to start the next batch.
 Therefore, we can run stage 1 on the next batch concurrently while the main thread is going through stage 2.
-Now, running stage 1 in a different thread can, in best cases, remove almost entirely it's cost and replaces it by the overhead of a thread, which is orders of magnitude cheaper.
+Running stage 1 in a different thread can, in best cases, remove almost entirely its cost and replaces it by the overhead of a thread, which is orders of magnitude cheaper.
 Ain't that awesome!

+Thread support is only active if thread supported is detected in which case the macro SIMDJSON_THREADS_ENABLED is set.
+Otherwise the library runs in  single-thread mode.

 Support
 -------